• Home

 ABOUT

-The Indianapolis Rare Book Fair return, bringing dozens of booksellers to the Columbia Club in the heart of Indianapolis.
+The Indianapolis Rare Book Fair returns in April, bringing dozens of booksellers to the Columbia Club in the heart of Indianapolis.
 Browse thousands of books, maps, prints and ephemera on a range of subjects.
 There will be items at a range of price points.

 Saturday, April 18th